The Queen, the President, and the Flatulent Horse

 Idi Amin, grinning like mad (well, he WAS): "That's all right, Your Majesty, these things happen.
 I thought it was the horse."

 Among the Queen's alleged coach companions in variants handed down through the years have been the Archbishop of Canterbury, the Prime Minister of Australia, the Prime Minister of Canada, Emperor Bokassa of the Central African Republic, and sundry other dignitaries foreign and domestic.
 Nor was G.W.
-Bush (a keen appreciator of fart jokes in his own right, by the way) the first American President to be singled out as the butt of it.
+Bush (reputedly a keen appreciator of fart jokes in his own right) the first American President to be singled out as the butt of it.
 The following version collected on the Internet, for instance, cites Bush's immediate predecessor:

 One day President Clinton was visiting Queen Elizabeth and she decided to take him for a tour of London in the Royal Carriage.
 Now the carriage was being pulled by six Royal Stallions and one of them suddenly passed gas.
 It sounded like a twenty one gun salute it was so loud.
 The smell permeated the inside of the carriage and the Queen was totally devastated.